Unifying learning and teaching through a governed, system-led platform

 Rollout and reach

-The governed template was piloted across 50 units in the first wave, tested across all campuses before institutional commitment.
-It then rolled out across approximately 10,000 active courses, reaching around 86,000 students across all Monash faculties.
+The governed template was piloted across 50 units in the first wave, tested across all campuses before institutional commitment, then rolled out across approximately 10,000 active units, reaching around 86,558 students across all Monash faculties.
+That scale was only possible because the system was built for it: a template needing faculty-by-faculty negotiation or custom rebuilding could not have moved at that speed or volume.

 Your design will be reproduced EVERYWHERE.
 You put your artistry into a dull place and it is so much better for it.